 February 6, 2012

-Look at that waist!
-It’s tinier than her neck!
 The wasp-waisted lady in the above picture is Polaire, a French actress.
 She was famous for being quite ugly, but with her waist corseted down to a microscopic 14 inches, she was the belle of the ball.
 Achieving a waist like this was no simple feat (as explained in this post).
-To properly train their waists, Victorian and Edwardian women didn’t just wear corsets in public; they wore them to bed, too!
+To properly train their waists, a few fashion -conscious Victorian and Edwardian women didn’t just wear corsets in public; they wore them to bed, too!

 “When the eventual size is decided upon, three pairs of corsets are made, one for ordinary wear, one for special occasions, and another for night wear.” -Wikipedia

-During the 1870s and 1890s, tight lacing became fashionable and ladies often wore their tightened corsets day and night.
-But sleeping in a stiff day corset was uncomfy, making for a cranky Victorian housewife the next day.
+During the 1890s and early 1900s, tight lacing became fashionable and some ladies opted to wear their corsets at night to achieve and maintain a smaller waist more quickly.
+But sleeping in a stiff day corset was uncomfy, making for a cranky Victorian socialite the next day.
 Night corsets had been around for decades, but they offered full coverage, similar to day corsets.
-Women who were not models, tight-lacers, or the fashionable elite needed a respite from the restraint of daily corsets in order to get a good night’s sleep while still looking pretty.
+Models, tight-lacers, or the fashionable elite needed a respite from the restraint of daily corsets in order to get a good night’s sleep while still looking pretty.
 To address this, turn of the century ladies turned to fashionable night corsets made of fine, fancy ribbon.

 “The ribbon corset is made of pieces of ribbon, as opposed to fabric.
 In 1901, a simple pattern of silk ribbon, two bones, and a busk was available, allowing women to construct their own ribbon corsets.” -Wikipedia

-By 1910, fashion began to turn away from extreme tight lacing to the Empire silhouette reminiscent of Regency fashions.
-Tight lacing was going out of style as health-consciousness swelled in importance.
-By the time of the Titanic, ribbon corsets became even more popular.
-Sultry silk satin ribbon corsets were worn in the boudoir while sturdy cotton ones made sporting activities much easier.
-Ladies who had tight-laced for their entire lives still depended on the shapers to keep their figures well into the 1940s, until corsets were replaced by fashionable new girdles.
+Sultry silk satin ribbon corsets were worn in the boudoir while other made of sturdy cotton tape made sporting activities much easier.
+The minimal boning and flat profile also made a ribbon cincher easier to hide under filmy lawn dresses than a longer, fully-boned corset.
+By 1910, fashion began to turn away from the extreme hourglass to the Empire silhouette reminiscent of Regency fashions.
+The corset never really disappeared, though.
+Ladies who had trained their figures for their entire lives still used shapers to keep their waists trim well into the 1960s, until corsets were replaced by fashionable new girdles.
 These lovely corsettes, however, are still as beautiful as ever and are very, very wearable!